HSU-ANT/beaqlejs/README.md

 "RateMinValue": 0,                    // <=  Minimum rating
 "RateMaxValue": 100,                  // <=  Maximum rating
 "RateDefaultValue":0,                 // <=  Default rating
+"RequireMaxRating": false,            // <=  At least one of the ratings in a testset
-"Testsets": [
+                                      //     has to be at the maximum value "Testsets": [
   { "Name": "Schubert 1",             // <=  Name of the test set
     "TestID": "id1_1",                // <=  Unique test set ID, necessary for